hyperspy/hyperspy/doc/user_guide/model.rst

          <Parameter centre of Gaussian component>])

-Similar functions exist for :py:class:`~.model.Model`: :py:func:`~.model.set_parameters_free` and :py:func:`~.model.set_parameters_free`.
-Which sets the `free` states for the parameters in components in a model.
+Similar functions exist for :py:class:`~.model.Model`: :py:meth:`~.model.Model.set_parameters_free` and :py:meth:`~.model.Model.set_parameters_not_free`.
+Which sets the :py:attr:`~.component.Parameter.free` states for the parameters in components in a model.
 Specific components and parameter-names can also be specified.
 For example:

 .. code-block:: python